-STL is a wholly owned subsidiary of the global insurance group Stewart Title Guaranty Company ("STGC"), the primary underwriter for Stewart Information Services Company ("SISCO").
+STL is a wholly owned subsidiary of the global insurance group Stewart Title Guaranty Company ("STGC"), the primary underwriter for Stewart Information Services Company.

-STG is the third largest title insurer in the U.S. Founded in Galveston, Texas in 1893, the company now completes transactions and issues title policies on residential, commercial and other real estate properties located in all 50 U.S. states, the District of Columbia, and international markets.
+STGC is one of the five largest title insurers in the U.S. Founded in Galveston, Texas in 1893, the company now completes transactions and issues title policies on residential, commercial and other real estate properties located in all 50 U.S. states, the District of Columbia, and international markets.

-STL itself is a standalone entity, separately managed and capitalized, operating through various branch offices and representative offices.
+STL itself is a separately managed and capitalised entity operating through various branch offices and representative offices.
+Its subsidiary, STEL, is its underwriter for business written in the EU after 1 January 2021.